WilsonCWong/wilsons-notes/web-development/frameworks/gatsby/GettingStarted.md

 CSS modules provide a more modular approach to styling components.

 **Example**

-To use CSS modules, you need a component and an accompany CSS file with the same name that ends with `*.module.css`.
+To use CSS modules, you need a component and an accompanying CSS file with the same name that ends with `*.module.css`.

 ```
 └───src/